jokeppel/artificial_conscience_mobileHCI22SDC/README.md

 - The file `mobilehci22-master.zip` includes the Android software files based on the SDK by Huawei.
 This project kann be opened in Android Studio.
 - The file `python_huawei_eyewear_ML.ipynb` includes the python code for Shallow Classification and Deep Learning in a Jupyter Notebook file.
 - `app-debug.apk` is a precompiled Android file, which can be used to install the software on your personal mobile phone.
-- `example_overall_export.csv` is an example file to demonstrate the resulting file when selecting the option t export all sensor data to a .csv file.
+- `example_overall_export.csv` is an example file to demonstrate the resulting file when selecting the option to export all sensor data to a .csv file.

 ### Key features